AI in Personalized Medicine: Precision Healthcare Today

 Combining the computational prowess of AI with personalized medicine’s individualized approach has helped take the accuracy of patient care to a whole another level.

 In this article, we’ll delve into the impact AI has had on personalized healthcare, including its significance, applications, and the future it holds.
-The history of AI in precision medicine is not too long, but it is definitely worth discussing.
+The history of AI in precision medicine is not too long, but it is worth discussing.

 What is Personalized Medicine And Why is It Important?